SleepyMorpheus/gotenberg_pdf/README.md

  - `rustls-tls` - Enables TLS / HTTPS support using the `rustls` library.
  - `native-tls` - Enables TLS / HTTPS support using the native system TLS library.
  - `http2` - Enables HTTP/2 support.
 Use this if you need to post data larger than 32MB.

-By default we include the `auth` feature, which allows you to add basic authentication to your requests.
-If you don't need this feature, you can disable it by adding `no-default-features = true` to your `Cargo.toml`: